paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(b) Covered Officers.—** An officer referred to in subsection (a) is an officer of the Army, Navy, Air Force, or Marine Corps who—

-(1) is a member of an Acquisition Corps selected to serve in, or serving in, a critical acquisition position designated under [section 1733 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1733&num=0&edition=prelim); and
+(1) is a member of the acquisition workforce selected to serve in, or serving in, a critical acquisition position designated under [section 1731 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1731&num=0&edition=prelim).11 So in original.
+The period probably should be “; and”.

 (2) is eligible to retire, or is assigned to such position for a period that will extend beyond the date on which the officer will be eligible to retire, under any provision of law.